Neal E. Miller: Career

 Miller's early work focused on experimenting with Freudian ideas on behavior in real-life situations.
 His most notable topic was fear.
 Miller came to the conclusion that fear could be learned through conditioning.
 Miller then decided to extend his research to other autonomic drives, such as hunger, to see if they worked in the same way.
 His unique ideas and experimental techniques to study these autonomic drives resulted in findings that changed ideas about motivations and behavior.

 Miller was also one of the founding fathers behind the idea of biofeedback.
 Today, many of his ideas have been expanded and added to, but Miller has been credited with coming up with most of the basic ideas behind biofeedback.
 Miller was doing experimentation on conditioning and rats when he discovered biofeedback.

 Neal Miller, along with John Dollard and O. Hobart Mowrer, helped to integrate behavioral and psychoanalytic concepts.
 They were able to translate psychological analytic concepts into behavioral terms that would be more easily understood.
 Specifically, they focused on the stimulus-response theory.
 These three men also recognized Sigmund Freud's understanding of anxiety as a "signal of danger" and that some things in Freud's work could be altered to fix this.
 Miller, Dollard and Mowrer believed that a person who was relieved of high anxiety levels would experience what is called "anxiety relief".
 Together with fellow psychologist O. Hobart Mowrer, Miller gives his name to the "Miller-Mowrer Shuttlebox" apparatus.

 Over the course of his career, Miller wrote eight books and 276 papers and articles.
 Neal Miller worked with John Dollard and together they wrote the book Personality and Psychotherapy (1950) concerning neurosis and psychological learning concepts.

 Controversy

-Miller's regular use of laboratory animals, over many years, aroused criticism from animal rights groups, but he was a forthright defender of the practice.
-He once argued that if people had no right to use animals in research, then they had no right to kill them for food or clothing.
-Even so, Miller acknowledged that the issue was complex, saying: "There is sacredness of all life.
+Miller's use of laboratory animals brought criticism from the animal rights movement but he defended the practice, arguing that if people had no right to use animals in research, then they had no right to kill them for food or clothing.
+He nevertheless acknowledged the complexity of the issue; "there is sacredness of all life.
 But where do we draw the line?
 That's the problem.
 Cats kill birds and mice.
 Dogs exploit other animals by killing and eating them.
 Humans have to draw the line somewhere in animal rights, or we're dead."